 The Pupillage Gateway operates one application season, which opens around January each year and closes early February.
 Chambers using this system then make offers at the beginning of May, which is about 17 months before pupillage starts.

-You need to register your pupillage with your Inn and the BSB.
+You need to register your pupillage with your Inn of court and the BSB.
 You usually need to complete a pupillage registration form and submit it to both parties as soon as possible.

 The 'first six' of a pupillage forms the non-practising element, where pupils spend six months shadowing a barrister - or different barristers for two three-month periods.
 You'll accompany them to court, conferences and consultations, as well as providing assistance with their papers.